jonifreeman/sqltyped/README.md

     res8: List[Int] = List(36, 14)
 ```

-Then, some queries are known to return just 0 or 1 values, a perfect match for Option type instead
+Then, some queries are known to return just 0 or 1 values, a perfect match for Option type.
-of List.
-The following queries return possible result in an Option.
-The first query uses a uniquely
+The following queries return possible result as an Option instead of List.
+The first query uses
-constraint column in its where clause.
+a uniquely constraint column in its where clause.
 The second one explicitely wants at most one row.

 ```scala
     scala> sql("select name from person where id=?").apply(1)